mohammadabk2/KeepTasks/README.md

 1. ~~add the ability to clear the database~~
 1. add a prompt to make sure before clearing main or histroy tables
 1. integrate sending notifications
+1. when canceling an edit make sure it doenst delete the task